Metaswitch/clearwater-readthedocs/OpenIMSCore HSS Integration.md

 ## Installation with Chef

 If you have a deployment environment created by following the [automated install instructions](https://github.com/Metaswitch/clearwater-docs/wiki/Automated-Install), then you can create a HSS by running `knife box create -E <env> openimscorehss`.
+This may take a long time (more than 10 minutes).
 You should then follow [the configuration instructions below](https://github.com/Metaswitch/clearwater-docs/wiki/OpenIMSCore-HSS-Integration#configuration).

 ## Installing OpenIMSCore HSS manually